at3e/at3e.github.io/_posts/2024-12-27-gurobi-cheatsheet.md

 $$
 Here, we use what is called the big-M constraint.
 Let $M$ be a large number.
 Then,
 \begin{equation}
-x - y \geq \epsilon -M \cdot (1 - b)\\
+x - y \geq \epsilon -M \cdot (1 - b)\\\\
 x - y \leq M \cdot b
 \end{equation}

 This can be easily proved by contradiction.
 Assume $b=1$, and  $x>y$, the LHS remains greater than or equal to zero, while RHS is not.
-This example is borrowed from source:[here](https://support.gurobi.com/hc/en-us/articles/4414392016529-How-do-I-model-conditional-statements-in-Gurobi), but the idea can be extended to other complex cases,
+This example is borrowed from [here](https://support.gurobi.com/hc/en-us/articles/4414392016529-How-do-I-model-conditional-statements-in-Gurobi), but the idea can be extended to other complex cases,